bwRavencl/ControllerBuddy-Pages/index.md

         **Looking around**:
         Pressing and holding the right shoulder button activates *Look Mode*:
         - In this mode the left stick controls the view and is used to look around.
-You will normally want to use two relative vJoy axes for mapping these controls.
+You will normally want to use two relative virtual joystick axes for mapping these controls.
         - The D-Pad shifts the head up and down and left and right.
         - The Y and A buttons shift the head forward and backward.
         - Pressing the right stick down zooms the view in, pressing the left stick down zooms out.